-The increase in interest expense in the first quarter of 2013 is a result of higher average debt balances associated with the financing of our acquisition of Goodrich.
-The decline in interest income in the first quarter of 2013 reflects the absence of approximately \$15 million of favorable pre-tax interest adjustments related to the conclusion of the IRS's examination of our tax returns for the years 2006 to 2008, which were recognized in the first quarter of 2012.
+The increase in interest expense in the first six months of 2013 is a result of higher average debt balances associated with the financing of our acquisition of Goodrich.
+The increase in interest income in the first six months of 2013 reflects \$36 million of favorable pre-tax interest adjustments related to settlements for the Company's tax years prior to 2006, as well as the conclusion of certain IRS examinations of the 2009 and 2010 tax years, all of which was partially offset by the absence of approximately \$15 million of favorable pre-tax interest adjustments related to the conclusion of the IRS's examination of our tax returns for the years 2006 to 2008, which were recognized in the first six months of 2012.